 They can also assist you in strategizing for moving your application forward if you don’t have the required documents.

 Step Four: Applicant Interview

-After you and your applicant submit all the documents required, the NVC will schedule an interview appointment.
+After you and your applicant submit all the documents required and a visa is available (for Family Preference categories), the NVC will schedule an interview appointment.

 Before the interview, the applicant needs to schedule and complete a medical appointment with an authorized physician.

 The physician may send the results directly to the embassy.
 If they give the applicant a sealed envelope, don’t open it.
 Instead, have them bring it to the interview appointment.